fssaberi/book-search-engine/README.md

 ## Application

-GIVEN a book search engine
-WHEN I load the search engine
-THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
-WHEN I click on the Search for Books menu option
-THEN I am presented with an input field to search for books and a submit button WHEN I am not logged in and enter a search term in the input field and click the submit button THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site
-WHEN I click on the Login/Signup menu option
-THEN a modal appears on the screen with a toggle between the option to log in or sign up WHEN the toggle is set to Signup
-THEN I am presented with three inputs for a username, an email address, and a password, and a signup button WHEN the toggle is set to Login
-THEN I am presented with two inputs for an email address and a password and login button WHEN I enter a valid email address and create a password and click on the signup button THEN my user account is created and I am logged in to the site WHEN I enter my account’s email address and password and click on the login button THEN I the modal closes and I am logged in to the site WHEN I am logged in to the site
-THEN the menu options change to Search for Books, an option to see my saved books, and Logout WHEN I am logged in and enter a search term in the input field and click the submit button THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site and a button to save a book to my account
-WHEN I click on the Save button on a book
-THEN that book’s information is saved to my account WHEN I click on the option to see my saved books
-THEN I am presented with all of the books I have saved to my account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account
-WHEN I click on the Remove button on a book
-THEN that book is deleted from my saved books list WHEN I click on the Logout button
-THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
+When the user begins using the search engine, they see a menu with options to look for books and login or signup.
+If they click on the option to search for books, they can enter a book title and click on the submit button.
+The user will see the search results, which will include the following for each book that pops up: title, author, description, image, and a link to Google Books for that specific book.
+The user also has the option to log in or sign up on the site.
+When the user selects the signup option, they are prompted to enter a username, their email address, and a password.
+If they have already signed up, they can click on the login option, and they will be prompted to enter their email address and password.
+Once the user is logged in, they will have an added feature- their saved books.
+If they do a search while logged in, they have the option to save books, and also to a feature that shows them all their saved books.
+The user also has the option to remove a saved book from their list, which they can do by clicking on the remove button.
+Once the user is done, they can log out by clicking on the logout button.

 ## Website

 The following image shows a screenshot of the application: ![ApplicationScreenshot]()

-You can access the website here:
+You can access the website here: https://fast-journey-32879.herokuapp.com/.

 You can access the GitHub repository here: https://github.com/fssaberi/book-search-engine.git.